-Hazelnut Butter

-Sold at retail for 30c.
-This is Utah creamery butter, made in the month of June and kept in cold storage at zero temperature.
+Hazelnut Butter Sold at retail for 30c.
+This is Utah cream-Sold at retail for 35c.
+A first-class ery butter, made in the month of June and Eastern creamery butter. kept in cold storage at zero temperature.
+THE BEST THEY KNOW BACK THERE.
 IT IS A GOOD BUTTER; TRY IT.

-11

 Blanchard, Euraka and Hazelnut, and also our select brand of eggs and cheese are sold by nearly all grocers and meat markets.
 I "Cleanliness and quality" is our motto.
 I We guarantee satisfaction, or money back.
 Visit our plant at Third South and Fifth West, Salt Lake City, Utah.
 Jensen Creamery Co.